-- Address the height, density, bulk and scale, setbacks and interface of the proposal in relation to the surrounding development, topography, streetscape and any public open spaces. - Address design quality and built form, with specific consideration of the overall site layout, streetscape, open spaces, façade, rooftop, massing, setbacks, building articulation, materials, colours and colours. - Provide details of any digital signage boards, including size, location and finishes. - Clearly demonstrate how design quality will be achieved in accordance with Schedule 4 Schools - Design Quality Principles of State Environmental Planning Policy (Educational Establishments and Child Care Facilities) 2017 and the GANSW Design Guide for Schools. - Detail how services, including but not limited to waste management, loading zones, and mechanical plant are integrated into the design of the development. - Provide detailed site and context analysis to justify the proposed site planning and design approach including massing options and preferred strategy for future development. - Provide a detailed landscape strategy, including consideration of equity and amenity of outdoor play spaces, and integration with built form, security, shade, topography and existing vegetation. - Provide a visual impact assessment that identifies any potential impacts on the surrounding built environment and landscape including views to and from the site and any adjoining heritage items. - · Address CPTED Principles. - Demonstrate good environmental amenity including access to natural daylight and ventilation, acoustic separation, access to landscape and outdoor spaces and future flexibility. - Demonstrate that Aboriginal culture and heritage is considered and incorporated holistically in the design proposal.
+- Address the height, density, bulk and scale, setbacks and interface of the proposal in relation to the surrounding development, topography, streetscape and any public open spaces. - Address design quality and built form, with specific consideration of the overall site layout, streetscape, open spaces, façade, rooftop, massing, setbacks, building articulation, materials and colours. - · Provide details of any digital signage boards, including size, location and finishes. - Detail how services, including but not limited to waste management, loading zones, and mechanical plant are integrated into the design of the development. - Provide detailed site and context analysis to justify the proposed site planning and design approach including massing options and preferred strategy for future development. - Provide a detailed site-wide landscape strategy, including details of the number of trees to be removed and the number of trees to be planted on the site. - Provide a visual impact assessment that identifies any potential impacts on the surrounding built environment and landscape including views to and from the site and any adjoining heritage items. - Address CPTED Principles.